 11. Fermanagh – Devenish Island

-The iconic symbol of Fermanagh.
-Devenish Monastic Site was founded in the 6th century by Saint Molaise on one of Lough Erne’s many islands.
-During its history it has been raided by Vikings (837AD), burned (1157AD) and flourished (Middle Ages) as a parish church site and St Mary’s Augustine Priory.
+The iconic symbol of Fermanagh, Devenish Monastic Site was founded in the 6th century by Saint Molaise on one of Lough Erne’s many islands.
+Throughout its history, it has been raided by Vikings (837AD), burned (1157AD) and flourished (Middle Ages) as a parish church site and St Mary’s Augustine Priory.

 12. Galway – Connemara National Park

 Situated in the West of Ireland in County Galway, Connemara National Park covers some 2,957 hectares of scenic mountains, expanses of bogs, heaths, grasslands and woodlands.
 Some of the Park’s mountains, namely Benbaun, Bencullagh, Benbrack and Muckanaght, are part of the famous Twelve Bens or Beanna Beola range.

 13. Kerry – Slea Head Drive

 Voted the No.1 attraction in County Kerry on TripAdvisor, a scenic drive from Dingle Town to the Dingle Peninsula and back.
 Absolutely amazing.